Here Peter Hanley looks at how to plan your marketing and achieve results without throwing a bundle of money at it. Simple steps to great results.

-Newsletters the forgotten one when planning your marketing
+Newsletters are the forgotten ones when planning your marketing

-However, newsletters are not direct mail, they are not set up to sell the product they are there to entertain and inform and become a part of the seven touch principal.
+However, newsletters are not direct mail, they are not set up to sell the product they are there to entertain and inform and become a part of the seven-touch principle.

 I get them from many of my customers in a variety of products.

 - Finance broker on the latest housing information

 - Curtain shop on the new season trends

 - Yellow pages on Internet marketing